 However, letting those inner voices of doubt and jealousy will only eat up from the inside out, though, and it won’t improve your state of mind or well-being.

 Instead of letting your thoughts go to those dark places, start looking into what you do have and what you have done.
-So another book has 50+ reviews on Amazon and you only have 15.
-There are authors who have even less than that and would kill for your 15.
+So another book has more reviews than you.
+So what?
+There are authors who have even less than that and would kill for yours.

 Having more reviews doesn’t mean they are better.
 Having more fans on a street team doesn’t mean they are better.
 Having more sales doesn’t mean they are better.
 They just might have developed their marking plans a little differently in ways that have given them an edge.